cse110-fa22-group22/cse110-fa22-group22/admin/misc/Yaohui_Chen_rules.md

 - If a team member fails to live up to this agreement, the situation may be reported to the staff, but the team will still be responsible for submitting a completed assignment.
 Staff will be available to meet with teams to resolve issues.

+I, Yaohui Chen, do acknowledge the above rules and agree to abide by them.
+Signed, Yaohui Chen